MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ---
-title: Add a note to your 3D model in Dynamics 365 Product Visualize
-description: Learn how to add notes (including text, drawings, and video) to a 3D model and share them with your colleagues in Dynamics 365 Product Visualize.
 author: sbmjais
-ms.author: shjais
+description: Learn how to add notes (including text, drawings, and video) to a 3D model and share them with your colleagues in Dynamics 365 Product Visualize. ms.author: shjais ms.date: 09/14/2020 ms.topic: article
+title: Add a note to your 3D model in Dynamics 365 Product Visualize ms.reviewer:
 manager: shujoshi
-ms.date: 09/14/2020
-ms.service: crm-online
-ms.topic: article
-ms.reviewer:
 ---

 # Add a note to a 3D model in Dynamics 365 Product Visualize